Sebamir/Space-Missions-Launches-Analysis/README.md

 ## 📌 Overview

-This repository presents a comprehensive analysis of global space missions using Python.
+This repository presents a comprehensive analysis of global space missions using Python and Power BI.
 The goal is to explore trends and patterns in the historical data of space launches — such as frequency, costs, seasonality, and mission success rates — to gain insights into the evolution of space exploration.

 ## ❓ Guiding Questions